The CASA network extends the length and breadth of California.

 Complete the required training.
 All advocates must complete an initial training of at least 30 hours.
 This training prepares you to be a strong advocate and covers legally mandated topics.
 You’ll learn about the dynamics of child abuse and juvenile law and court structure.

 Take your oath before the judge.
 That’s it!
 You’ve become a sworn advocate.
 Now you are ready to be appointed to a child who desperately needs your help.
-Take a look at our Stories from the Field to see how these CASAs dramatically impacted the lives of their CASA children.

 We’ve also compiled a list of FAQs about becoming a CASA to help you navigate this rewarding and challenging opportunity.
 If you don’t find your questions answered, please contact a CASA program near you for further information.